mshraiden/Real-Time-Object-Detector/README.md

 # 🧩 Features
 Real-Time Detection
-Detects and identifies shapes (circle, triangle, square, rectangle, pentagon, etc.) from a webcam feed.
+Detects and identifies shapes (circle, triangle, square, rectangle, pentagon, etc.) from a webcam to feed.

 Augmented Visualization
 Highlights contours, counts edges, and labels shapes directly on the live video output.